csci104/site/labs/lab0/index.md

 **If you are using Docker, you must open a terminal on your normal operating system**.
 If you're on Windows, installing Git should either give you Git Bash or access to unix commands in CMD.
 **If you are using the VM, you have to open Terminal inside the virtual desktop**.
+Going forward, whichever applies to you will be the terminal we refer to when we ask you to open or write commands in a terminal.

 - [ ] Open the correct terminal based on the instructions above.